 - Personal travel insurance (We recommend Allianz Travel Insurance)

 How to reserve your spot in our group

-Sales of the 2022 Wheelchair Travel Group Trip to Portugal are being conducted directly through the tour operator, Tourism for All.
-A deposit of 40% is required to secure your spot, with the remaining balance due 21 days prior to the tour’s start date.
-Please note that a spot cannot be secured until the deposit has been received by the tour operator.
+Sales of the 2023 Wheelchair Travel Group Trip to Portugal are open!
+A non-refundable deposit of 50% is required to secure your spot, with the remaining balance due 30 days prior to the tour’s start date.
+Please note that a spot cannot be secured until the deposit has been received.

-To begin the process of registering for this group trip, please send an e-mail to email@example.com.
+To begin the process of registering for this group trip, please complete the form below.
+I’ll reach out to you within 24 hours of receipt of your submission.
+If you have any questions, feel free to send an e-mail to firstname.lastname@example.org.